Understand Hurricane Categories to Shore up Your Business

 Whether your business is in the path of a small tropical storm, typhoon, or a Category 5 hurricane, you need a quick and easy way to keep your people safe, informed, and connected.

 You also need a way to monitor approaching storms as they evolve.
 Hurricane categories are not static predictions, and climate change will continue to increase the frequency and severity of these storms.
-Forecasters and meteorologists do their best to predict how storms are going to progress, but a storm’s outlook can change in a matter of hours.
+Forecasters and meteorologists do their best to predict how storms will progress, but a storm’s outlook can change in hours.
 Using a threat monitoring system will ensure that you stay on top of any new developments in approaching storms as they occur.

 AlertMedia is the leader in emergency mass notifications and local threat monitoring.
-AlertMedia combines up-to-the-minute threat monitoring with two-way messaging, an intuitive user interface, and 24/7 customer support — so you can rest easy knowing you’re prepared if a storm is heading your way.
+AlertMedia combines up-to-the-minute threat monitoring with two-way messaging, an intuitive user interface, and 24/7 customer support—so you can rest easy knowing you’re prepared if a storm is approaching.

 As a hurricane approaches, you won’t have a minute to spare.
-Having pre-set messaging in place will alleviate stress and ultimately help protect your people.
+Pre-set messaging will alleviate stress and ultimately help protect your people.
 AlertMedia’s hurricane templates provide businesses with effective messaging across devices and through all phases of a storm.